tinhn90/HELPER_CLI/kubernetes.md

 # List all pods in plain-text output format and include additional information (such as node name).
 kubectl get pods -o wide
+# List all pods in namespace.
+kubectl get pods -n <namespace>